cretz/go-wasm-bake/README.md

 environment, makes the new WASM environment jump right to `main.main`, and does a couple of other minor WASM trimming tricks.

-**NOTE: As a proof of concept, it is not tested with many scenarios and may not work in all cases.**
+**NOTE: As a proof of concept, it is only tested with hello world and may not work in most cases.**
 **This is just an experiment and should not be used in production.**
 **See "Caveats" in the "How it Works" section.**